-The Fishermans Bend area in Port Melbourne has two parts.
-The main part of fifty five acres containing 376 dwellings is the area bounded by The Boulevard to the south, Todd Road to the west, Howe Parade and Williamstown Road to the north and Barak Road to the east.
-The smaller section of two acres is at 444-478 Williamstown Road, just east of Southward Avenue and contains 36 flats in nine two storey blocks, known as "Quartets".
+The guidelines apply to the HCV Fishermans Bend Estate, which is in two parts (refer to Figure 1).
+The main part containing 376 dwellings comprises all the land bounded by The Boulevard to the south, Todd Road to the west, Howe Parade and Williamstown Road to the north and Barak Avenue to the east.
+The other part is 444-478 Williamstown Road, which contains 36 flats in nine two-storey blocks, known as the 'Quartets'.